-Immunoblotting: a minimum working dilution of 1:1,000 is determined using a rat brain extract.
+A minimum working dilution of 1:500 is determined by immunoblotting, using a rat brain extract.

-Immunohistochemistry: a minimum working dilution of 1:200 is determined using formalin-fixed, paraffinembedded sections of rat and chicken cerebellum.
+A minimum working dilution of 1:200 is determined by indirect immunoperoxidase staining of formalin-fixed, paraffin-embedded sections of rat and chicken cerebellum.
 Note: In order to obtain best results in different techniques and preparations we recommend determining optimal working dilutions by titration test.